 Inclusa cannot pay for services that weren't authorized.
-It is important that you don't ask your employee(s) to complete work that your Team hasn't agreed to.
+It is important that you don't ask your employee(s) to complete work that your Team hasn't authorized.
 The payroll agency will not pay for that time, but as the employer you would still be responsible to pay your employee for those hours worked.

 Please let your Team know if you have questions or concerns.
 There are many resources that may be helpful as you Self-Direct your supports.
 On the following page, you will find a few resources on employer-related topics.
+There is also a list of resources to learn more about Self Determination and Self Direction.

-Employment Resources
+Wisconsin Employment Resources